Elissa Slotkin

 Not on 2026 Ballot — Key Swing State Voice

 Slotkin is a Class 2 senator and will not face voters until 2030.
-Michigan is one of the most critical swing states in American politics — Trump won it in 2024 by a narrow margin while Slotkin won her Senate race by 1.5 points, suggesting she significantly outperformed Kamala Harris.
+Michigan is one of the most critical swing states in American politics — Trump won it in 2024 by a narrow margin while Slotkin won her Senate majority by 1.5 points, suggesting she significantly outperformed Kamala Harris.
 As a freshman senator in the minority, her influence is limited, but her national security background and moderate brand position her as a key voice if Democrats are to rebuild credibility with working-class Midwest voters.

 Electoral History